Birmingham Drug Possession Lawyer

 At Alabama Criminal Lawyers, we will aggressively argue against claims of constructive possession of drugs.

-Penalties for Possession of a Controlled Substance in Alabama
+Penalties & Jail Time for Possession of a Controlled Substance in Alabama

-Misdemeanor possession of a controlled substance is only for first-time marijuana possession for personal use.
+Misdemeanor possession of a controlled substance is only for first-time marijuana possession for personal use in Alabama.
 A Class A misdemeanor is punishable by:

 • Up to one year in jail,